napari/docs/docs/plugins/virtual_environment_docs/5-survey.md

 * In multithreaded python, there are many different patterns.
 Consider using a generator-based thread worker:
   https://napari.org/stable/guides/threading.html#generators-for-the-win

-### Testing environments
-Question: Are there testing environments in napari?
+## Are there testing environments in napari?
 Answer: Napari does not create or otherwise manage environments.

-## Topics

-### npe2
-Question: Introduction to npe2?
+## Introduction to npe2?
 Migrating to new plug-in architecture?
 Answer:
 * The primary difference is in how plugins are discovered:
     - npe1 used decorators, requiring module import.